HAT-P-65

 HAT-P-65 is a faint star located in the equatorial constellation Equuleus.
 With an apparent magnitude of 13.16, it requires a telescope to be seen.
 The star is located 2460 ly away from Earth, but is drifting close with a radial velocity of -48 km/s.

 Properties

 HAT-P-65 has a similar spectral type to that of the Sun.
 However, it is 21% more massive, and 86% larger than the latter.
 HAT-P-65 is slightly hotter, with an effective temperature of 5,916 K compared to 5,778 K of the Sun.
 It also has a higher luminosity and metallicity, with an iron content 26% greater than the Sun.

 Planetary system

 In 2016, an inflated hot Jupiter was discovered orbiting the star in a tight 2 day orbit.
-As of 2019, the planet has been suffering orbital decay due to its proximity.
+No significant transit timing variations or evidence of orbital decay was found in a 2024 study by Kang et. al.